-BSCC also requires that all grant recipients include, as a condition of award to a subgrantee or subcontractor, a requirement that the subgrantee or subcontractor will provide the same assurances to the grant recipient.
-If a grant recipient wishes to consider a subgrantee or subcontractor that has been debarred or convicted, the grant recipient must submit a written request for exception to the BSCC along with supporting documentation.
+BSCC also requires that all grant recipients include, as a condition of award to a subcontractor, a requirement that the subcontractor will provide the same assurances to the grant recipient.
+If a grant recipient wishes to consider a subcontractor that has been debarred or convicted, the grant recipient must submit a written request for exception to the BSCC along with supporting documentation.

-All applicants must complete Appendix C certifying they are in compliance with the BSCC's policies on debarment, fraud, theft, and embezzlement.
+Before entering into grant agreement with the BSCC, successful applicants will be required to complete a form (see Appendix G) certifying they are in compliance with the BSCC's policies on debarment, fraud, theft, and embezzlement.

-Criteria for Non-Governmental Organizations Receiving Grant Funds
+Criteria for Non-Governmental Organizations that Receive Grant Funds as a Subcontractor

-This RFP includes requirements that apply to non-governmental organizations2 that receive funds under this grant.
+This RFP includes requirements that apply to non-governmental organizations4 that receive funds under this grant.
 All grantees are responsible for ensuring that any contracted third parties continually meet these requirements as a condition of receiving grant funds.
-These requirements are described in the box below:
+These requirements are described in Appendix H.